donno/donno.github.io/docs/index.md

   once the massive plot device came along and turned it into a story I could not put down.
 I am however undecided if I will continue the series as while this forms part of the "Watch Novels" it is very late in that timeline.
+* Codex Alera series - Jim Butcher.\
+  Starts with slowly introducing the world and starts off unclear who the protagonist of the series is.
+It took me a while to read through the first book, bit quicker on the next, but then from about the third book onwards I picked up the pace and wouldn't put it down.
+It follows multiple characters which reminded me of the later Vorkosigan books and it means you aren't only experience the world from one perspective.
+I did find it difficult to follow the time of time in the series as it was unclear to me what was happening at the same time as well as naturally getting sense of how long certain travel takes.
+Overall, the conclusion of the series is satisfying and a very natural place to end.

 Other books I've read in 2020s were:
 - City of Bones by 	Cassandra Clare - The first in the Shadow Hunter series